 This is the opening page for the car suspension and steering systems section of the you fix cars website.
 This page will be a brief overview of the core of the vehicle, which is the frame.
 All steering and suspension parts attach to the frame.
 Below will be articles that cover these individual attaching parts.

-If the frame is not straight or tweaked in an accident many problems and even safety concerns can develop.
+If the frame isn't straight or tweaked in an accident many problems and even safety concerns can develop.
 The car suspension system has greatly changed through the years.
-Customer input and new technology brought about these changes so we can have sports car like handling while maintaining a luxurious ride.
+Customer input and new technology brought about these changes, so we can have sports car like handling while maintaining a luxurious ride.

 To provide a rigid structural foundation for the vehicle body and a strong place to anchor the suspension system a frame of some type is necessary.

 There are two basic frames in use in today's automobiles box and uni-body.
 There are several variations of the two main types.
 The conventional box frame construction is also called the body over frame type.

 instance the frame is the automobiles foundation.
 The body and all major

 parts of the vehicle or attached to this frame.
 It must provide the

 support and strength needed at the attachment points.
 The box

 frame is unique in that it is completely independent from the rest of